apel/ssm/migrating_to_ams.md

 # Migrating from using EGI ActiveMQ Message Brokers to using EGI ARGO Messaging Service

-Migration requires upgrading SSM to at least version 2.4.0 and adding new values to your configuration.
+Migration requires upgrading APEL SSM to at least version 2.4.0, installing the ARGO AMS Library, and adding new values to your configuration.

+The ARGO AMS Library is available in UMD as `python-argo-ams-library`.
+Versions above 0.5.0 are recommended.

 ## Sender